University Service / Service-Learning Policy for Spring 2022

 What is Community Engagement?

 According to the Carnegie Foundation for Teaching and Learning, community engagement describes the collaboration between institutions of higher education and their larger communities for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.
 Reciprocal engagement partners college and university knowledge and resources with public and private sector knowledge and experience to enrich scholarship, research, teaching and creative activity; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good.

 Community-engaged learning and scholarship can include a range of academic community engagement, including service-learning, community-engaged research, course-based group service, and advocacy projects.
-We also offer internal funding programs and faculty development opportunities.
+We also offer internal funding programs and faculty development opportunities, which are reviewed and approved by the faculty and community members of the Committee on Engaged Scholarship.

 Literacy students read to a class at Guilford Elementary as part of service-learning in a course taught by Margarita Gomez.